Chief Aniquiba

 (1720-1790)

-Chief Nanaquiba, biological great grandfather to Chief Abram B. Burnett, was documented as the principal main hereditary sachem chief of all Potawatomis in the 18th century and was noted as the greatest chieftan the Potawatomis ever had.
+Chief Nanaquiba, biological great grandfather to Chief Abram B. Burnett, was a highly respected chief of the Potawatomis in the 18th century and was noted as one of the greatest chieftans the Potawatomis ever had.
 He was well known for his tactical decisions in battle and protecting his people.
 Nanaquiba grew to be a very wise old man.
-But even in his old age, he was still so respected that he continued to hold his young warriors with a firm hand.
+Even in his old age, he was still so respected that he continued to hold his young warriors with a firm hand.
 He helped the French forces lead the attack on British troops Led by Lieutenant Colonel George Munro.
 General Marquis De Montcalm, who was documented as the most brilliant French general of the colonial period, led the French.

-The French and Indians sieged the attack and captured Fort William Henry in August of 1757.
-Historians agree that the battle constituted one of the bloodiest pages of Colonial American history.
-Chief Nanaquiba was believed to have had more than one wife.
-But a Potawatomi woman, Katabwe, is believed to be the mother of many of his children; Topinabee, Chebaas, Kaukema (Cakimi), Sawawk, Shissahecon.
-As all his children would leave their permanent marks in history, it was Chief Topinabee and Chief Chebaas who would become the hereditary known principal chiefs of the Potawatomi Nation.
+Chief Nanaquiba, who was present at the Battle of Fort William Henry, was believed to have had more than one wife.
+But a Potawatomi woman, Katabwe, is believed to be the mother of many of his children; Topinabee, Chebaas, Kaukema (Cakimi), Sawawk, Shissahecon, Soowanernuk.
+All of his children would leave their permanent marks in history.

 The following is from The Potawatomis: Keepers of the Fire, by R. David Edmunds: